OpenAgenda/oa-public/packages/mails/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-This project also allows you to create templates with preview and refresh in real time.
+This project allows you to create templates with preview and refresh in real time.

 ### Installing